 Signs It Is Time to Replace Your Mattress

 When your mattress no longer supports your body the way it used to, you’ll start feeling uncomfortable in bed.
 This discomfort during sleep may be the earliest sign it’s time to replace your mattress.
-With time, you may start noticing some other signs of wear on your mattress.
+With time, you may start noticing some other signs of wear and tear on your mattress.

 If you see or feel any of the following signs, it’s probably time to replace your mattress.
 Depending on the mattress type, material quality, and how well you maintain it, you may notice these signs within 2 to 10 years of buying your mattress.